-The Wescoe School offers the Bachelor's degree in an accelerated format for the following majors: Business Administration, Information Systems, and Human Resources Management.
+The Wescoe School offers the bachelor's degree in an accelerated format for the following majors: Business Administration, Business Administration with a concentration in Healthcare Management, Information Systems, and Human Resources Management.
 Students learn collaboratively in a feedback-intensive program that prepares them for leadership in their chosen field.
-The curriculum is designed for immediate application to the workplace and develops presentation, facilitation and problem-solving skills.
+The curriculum is designed for immediate application to the workplace and develops presentation, facilitation, and problem-solving skills.

 Students in this program complete 17 modules of study, attending class one night per week.
-They stay together as a unit the entire time and work to expand their intellectual and professional range.
+They stay together as a unit for the duration of the program and work to expand their intellectual and professional range.